bboe/bryceboe.com/content/google-weeks-10-and-11.md

 Yesterday was simply a recovery day in which I watched quite a few episodes of House.

 And that reminds me I forgot to mention I finished the Star Trek series [The Next Generation][] a week or so ago which I had started over Christmas break.
-I'm pretty sure it's all downhill from here with respect to Star Trek, but nonetheless I will complete [DS9][], [Voyager][] and [Enterprise][] before I am done with my PhD.
+I'm pretty sure it's all downhill from here with respect to Star Trek, but nonetheless I will complete [DS9][], [Voyager][] and [Enterprise][] before I am done with my Ph.D..
 However my current TV adventure is catching up on House, which I just today finished the second season.

 Finally, today as I already mentioned, I sold the 944.
 I also went to Google for some Sunday afternoon volleyball.
 After grabbing some dinner,